Pit Bull Training – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 7.)
 Get to know the breed.
 Every bully breed has special differences that you need to know.
 All the breeds I mentioned above are different in many ways.
 They are not all the same, and they don’t all train the same way.
 A Dogo isn’t the same as a pit bull.
 A Bullmastiff isn’t the same as a bullterrier.
 You need to find the right dog for your home.

 8.)
 Work with people that like bully breeds.
+I like pit bulls, and I train them all the time.
 Many dog trainers won’t work with some or all of the bully breeds.
 I really don’t understand that.
 How can you call yourself a dog trainer or behaviorist and not know how, or accept and like, these breeds?
 Many veterinarians don’t like them.
 Many doggie daycares and kennels won’t take them.
 I have a rule: If you don’t like my dog, then you don’t get my business.
 Sorry, but all the bad press has everything to do with irresponsible people and really nothing to do with the breed of dog.
-Dog trainers, vets, groomers, kennel operators, and so forth don’t have to contribute to the problems… they have their role in making things better if they choose to. ick the right breed for your lifestyle, get a good dog, raise it right, and all will be fine.
+Dog trainers, vets, groomers, kennel operators, and so forth don’t have to contribute to the problems… they have their role in making things better if they choose to.
+Pick the right breed for your lifestyle, get a good dog, raise it right, and all will be fine.

 Sam Basso is a professional dog trainer and behaviorist, in the Phoenix/ Scottsdale metropolitan area.
 He’s known for being fun, kind, intelligent, and humane.
 Sam Basso has a unique personal touch.
 He has appeared on his own TV show, been a guest radio expert, gives seminars, publishes a dog related blog, does rescue volunteering, and is active in promoting animal welfare and fair dog laws.